davidhonghikim/kai-cd/documentation/04_current/implementation/05_Testing_And_Validation.md

 # Testing and Validation Framework

+## Agent Context
+**For AI Agents**: Complete testing and validation framework covering evolution from current unit tests to sophisticated agent validation and trust systems.
+Use this when implementing testing strategies, planning validation frameworks, understanding test architecture, or building agent trust systems.
+Essential for all testing and validation work.

+**Implementation Notes**: Contains testing architecture from build verification to agent validation, trust systems, automated testing patterns, and validation frameworks.
+Includes working TypeScript testing patterns and validation systems.
+**Quality Requirements**: Keep testing patterns and validation frameworks synchronized with actual implementation.
+Maintain accuracy of testing strategies and validation systems evolution.
+**Integration Points**: Foundation for all testing and validation, links to security framework, compliance framework, and future agent trust systems for comprehensive testing coverage.

+---

 > **Agent Context**: Complete testing architecture evolution from basic to agent validation systems
 > **Implementation**: 🔄 Partial - Build verification working, agent validation planned
 > **Use When**: Implementing tests, validating agents, ensuring system reliability